-For the 2017-2018 academic year, you may complete the FAFSA anytime after Oct.
-1, 2016, using your 2015 tax Federal Tax return.
-The federal government must receive the form prior to June 30, 2018.
-This form must be completed to receive financial air for the Fall 2017, Spring 2018 and Summer 2018 academic year semesters.
+For the 2020-2021 academic year, you may complete the FAFSA anytime after October 1, 2019 using your 2018 Federal Tax return.
+The federal government must receive the form prior to June 30, 2021.
+This form must be completed to receive financial aid for the Fall 2020, Spring 2021, and Summer 2021 academic year semesters.

 Financial Aid GuideFollow the steps outlined in the Financial Aid Guide to gain access to financial aid.
 Priority for Financial Aid will be given to students based on the date of their completed file, so it’s best to apply as soon as possible.

 Financial Aid PoliciesView documentation requirements to receive financial aid, payment information, including distribution and refund policies.

 Satisfactory Academic Progress PolicyStudents receiving financial aid at Montcalm Community College should review the guidelines for maintaining Satisfactory Academic Progress (SAP).

 Student LoansStudent can apply for a student loan to help cover educational costs.
 Unlike grants or scholarships, money borrowed through student loans must be repaid.